PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-08 14:52:28
+Last updated: 2024-04-08 14:53:37
-Random Quote: Weddings are basically funerals with cake. - Rick Sanchez
+Random Quote: A grievous wound, aye, but Thoros healed it.
+There's never been no better healer.  -  Lem Lemoncloak